Kion Smith: Atlanta Falcons

-After going undrafted in the 2021 NFL draft, Smith signed a contract with the Atlanta Falcons.
-However, he was not on the final 53-man roster.
+After going unselected in the 2021 NFL draft, Smith signed a contract with the Atlanta Falcons on May 4, 2021.
+However, he was not included on the team's final 53-man roster, and was waived on August 31.

 Miami Dolphins

-On September 6, 2021, Smith joined the Miami Dolphins practice squad.
+On September 6, 2021, Smith joined the Miami Dolphins' practice squad.
 He signed a reserve/future contract with the Dolphins on January 11, 2022.
-He was waived on August 30, 2022 and re-signed to the practice squad.
-He signed a reserve/future contract on January 16, 2023.
+Smith was waived on August 30, and re-signed to the practice squad.

+Smith signed a reserve/future contract with Miami on January 16, 2023.
+He played in his first nine games for the team that year, recording 70 offensive snaps.

 On August 10, 2024, Smith was placed on season-ending injured reserve after suffering a torn ACL in the preseason.

+On November 29, 2025, Smith was waived by the Dolphins, and re-signed to the practice squad.
+He had made 14 appearances (including two starts) for Miami.
+Smith signed a reserve/future contract with Miami on January 6, 2026.

+On June 15, 2026, Smith was released by the Dolphins.
+Smith played in 23 career games with two starts at right guard in two seasons with the Dolphins.

+San Francisco 49ers

+On August 6, 2026, Smith signed with the San Francisco 49ers.
+On August 17, he was released by San Francisco.